tfelix/bestia-docs/content/docs/mechanics/master.md

 ### Skill Progression

-Upon each level up the master gains 1 skillpoint to put into the skills rank.
+Starting from level 10, on each level up the master gains 1 skillpoint to put into the skills rank.
 This is permanent and means a player can spend about 100 points for improving the ranks of his skills.

-> Since max level is not capped actually he might be able to spend more points but a progressions gets continously
-> harder it is safe to assume every player has about 100 points.
+> Since max level is not capped actually he might be able to spend more points but a progressions gets continously harder it is safe to assume every player has about 100 points.

 The skilltrees are designed as such that to reach the highest professions in a tree the player needs to spend **70 points**.